Constitution Act 1902

-The Constitution Act 1902 is the founding document of the State of New South Wales, and sets out many of the basic principles of the Government of New South Wales.
-This act created the foundation of the Executive, Legislative and Judicial branches of the Government of New South Wales.
-Most of the Constitution can be amended through ordinary Acts of Parliament, however some sections can only be amended through a referendum of NSW voters.
+The Constitution Act 1902 sets out many of the basic principles of the Government of New South Wales, and provides for an executive, legislative and judicial branch.
+However, unlike the Federal Constitution, the courts have found this does not mean there is a formal separation of powers at the state level.
+It can also generally be amended through ordinary Acts of Parliament, although some sections can only be amended through a referendum of NSW voters.

 History

 In 1853 the New South Wales Legislative Council, then a unicameral body, with a hybrid of appointed and elected members, passed the New South Wales Constitution Bill in 1853, also referred to as 17 Vic.
 No 41, which was reserved for the Queen's assent, which the Queen did not give.
 Instead the Imperial Parliament at Westminster passed what is referred to as the Constitution Statute 1855 (Imp) which included a modified bill as schedule.
 It was this modified bill to which the Queen assented.
-The 1902 Act repealed all or part of 8 previous acts.
+The 1902 Act repealed all or part of eight previous Acts.

 Document structure and text

-The Act as made consisted of 6 parts, to which an additional 5 parts have since been added.
+The Act originally consisted of six parts, to which an additional five parts have since been added.